lntran26/lntran26.github.io/_pages/research.md

 Current Research
 ======
-### Improving the computational efficiency of demographic inference from allele frequency spectra with supervised machine learning
+### Improving the computational efficiency of demographic inference from allele frequency spectra (AFS) with supervised machine learning

-Our group had previously developed the software package [dadi](https://dadi.readthedocs.io/en/latest/) for inferring demography that supports a wide range of demographic models but expensive likelihood computation limits scalability.
-We can bypass this bottleneck and improve efficiency by employing likelihood-free approaches such as neural network (NN) algorithms.
-I'm developing a NN-based method for inferring all demographic models currently supported by dadi, and generate a suite of estimators that can accurately and instantaneously infer various demographic parameters.
-These NN-based estimators will offer significant improvement in computational efficiency without compromising inference accuracy.
-Additionally, our trained estimators will incorporate an accompanying method to quantify the uncertainty around each estimated parameter, a feature currently lacking in most NN-based inference methods.
+[Our research group](https://gutengroup.arizona.edu/) had previously developed the software package [dadi](https://dadi.readthedocs.io/en/latest/) for inferring demographic history using the diffusion approximation and composite likelihood.
+Inferring demography with dadi involves likelihood optimization, which can be very computationally expensive.
+In this project, we aim to improve the ease of use and lower the computational burden for dadi users with likelihood-free supervised machine learning.
+We trained a suit of multilayer perceptron regressors on dadi-simulated data and demonstrated that they can accurately and instantaneously predict various demographic parameters from input AFS.
+These trained regressors, therefore, offer significant improvement in computational efficiency without compromising accuracy.
+We also incorporate an accompanying method to quantify the uncertainty around each parameter prediction, a feature often lacking in most machine learning methods.

   * Conference presentations:
      * [SMBE22 Talk](https://github.com/lntran26/lntran26.github.io/blob/ce5c17d6de820050066c1c44ac23f17a2773a052/files/talk_smbe22.pdf)